EUMETNET/meteogate-documentation/README.md

 - `docs-dev` — Development branch for editing and writing documentation (Markdown).
 - `main` — Integration branch for reviewed and accepted changes.
-- `gh-pages` — Static html pages built automatically from `main` and published via GitHub Pages.
+- `gh-pages` — Static html pages built automatically from `main` using MKDocs and published via GitHub Pages.

 ## Published Documentation Site